levontumanyan/ragging-my-brain/README.md

 - [x] create a virtual environment
 - [x] `pip install faiss-cpu` - the gpu version is not supported on mac m series gpus it only supports cuda.
 - [x] understand the logging output when for some reason there are supposed to be 100s of embeddings but it shows 1 on subsequent runs, but on the first run it is correct.
 (Was a bug because i was creating a new index.)
+- [ ] embedding model should be an env variable to share between build and query
+- [ ] chunking better using libraries.